Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 The U.S. military said Thursday that American forces have now struck more than 6,000 targets since the operation against Iran began, including more than 30 minelaying vessels.

-Iran-backed Hezbollah militants meanwhile launched some 200 rockets from Lebanon at northern Israel while sirens rang out and loud booms from the interception of Iranian missiles could be heard in other areas.
-Israel launched another wave of attacks on Tehran and in Lebanon, where 11 people were killed.
+Meanwhile, Iran-backed Hezbollah militants launched some 200 rockets from Lebanon at northern Israel while sirens rang out and loud booms from the interception of Iranian missiles could be heard in other areas.
+Israel launched another wave of attacks on Tehran and in Lebanon.

 The U.N. refugee agency said up to 3.2 million people in Iran have been displaced by the ongoing war.
 It said most have fled from Tehran and other major cities toward the north of the country or rural areas.
 Around 800,000 people have been internally displaced in Lebanon, prompting fears of a humanitarian crisis.